gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    gname = tstr
 ~~~~~~~~~~~

-This format is consistent with every ECDH algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how the format of each 'ecdh_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.
+This format is consistent with every ECDH algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} of this document describes how the format of each 'ecdh_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 ## Sending the Joining Request {#ssec-join-req-sending}